Coin toss? Blind draw? Tied candidates in northern Minnesota might let luck decide who advances in election

 "It's a great example of showing why every vote matters — every single vote counted," said Abazs, who is leery of the potential next phase: letting luck decide who advances.

-This is new territory for the auditor's office, where none of the staff has been in a situation before where candidates tied.
+This is new territory for the auditor's office; staff members have never been in a situation where candidates have tied.

 "It's just really interesting and we're learning a lot," Libal said.